badele/nix-homelab/README.md

 Practically all hosts from this home lab installed by Nix system.

-All the configuration is stored on `homelab.json`, from this file:
+All the configuration is stored on `homelab.json`, from the json file, you can do:
+- Define network CIDR
+- Define hosts
+- Define the modules installed for selected hosts
+- Define services descriptions

+Also, from the `homelab.json` you can do:
 - Generate documentation automatically
-- Install automatically services
+- Install automatically modules

 ## Hosts